benjypng/logseq-powertags-plugin/README.md

    - Adding a property to an existing PowerTag
      - Adds the property to all blocks that have the tag, even those not created with this plugin.

-> Important Note: Power tags are stored in the plugin settings.
+> Important Note: PowerTags are stored in the plugin settings.
 If the plugin settings file (found in `.logseq`) is deleted, you will need to manually create your power tags again.

+## Using Power Tags

+### Option 1

+By default, PowerTags are automatically parse when you presss `Enter` to create a new block.
+You can turn this behaviour off in the plugin settings.

+### Option 2

+If you turn off auto-parse, you may trigger the parsing manually by using the slash command at the end of your block with the PowerTag, i.e. `/Parse PowerTag`

 # Installation